 If you have never missed a Christmas Eve away from your parent’s house, but for your partner, the importance is more on Christmas Day—problem solved.
 If, however, you both feel strongly about a specific day, it may be time to rotate, split the day if distance allows, or forge ahead with an entirely new experience of your own.

 In most situations, there is room to negotiate.
-Though, Cohan points out that, “Obviously, differences in religion may impact and complicate decision making and planning for holidays, but it need not even be about those issues that are seen as more potentially charged.”
+Though, Cohan points out, “Obviously, differences in religion may impact and complicate decision making and planning for holidays, but it need not even be about those issues that are seen as more potentially charged.”
 She says that blended families, different casts of characters and personalities, geographical distance and the practicality of trying to see a lot of people across many miles at times can also make things more complicated than they need to be.
 Especially when you factor in costly, crowded, and unpredictable conditions (like winter weather!).

 Regardless of having to hammer out the details, the number one most important thing to keep in mind is that you should really be handling the holidays together.
 “The worst thing is when one person decides it is all too much bother and too much work and says they will go on their own to see their own family,” Cohan says.
 Doing so does not send the message to each other or to the respective families that the couple is in this together.